evangallant/LearningGPT/README.md

       ```
       {
         "answer": "[An explanation of dot products]",
+        "topic_name": ["A couple-word identifier of the topic the user is asking about, i.e. 'Dot Products'"],
         "sub_topics": [
           "Geometric interpretation of dot products",
           "The relationship between dot products and vector projection",